 Before advertising, recruiters should take time to evaluate both the company’s ideal candidate and their targeted audience.
 Good job descriptions include the responsibilities, qualifications, and benefits of the position.

-The next step is to pin down the online platform that fits the target talent pool.
-To market to potential candidates, recruiters might advertise jobs on social media pages, such as LinkedIn or Facebook.
+Then, the next step is to pin down the online platform that fits the target talent pool.
+In order to market to potential candidates, recruiters might advertise jobs on social media pages, such as LinkedIn or Facebook.
 Job search engines like Indeed.com and Monster.com are also popular options.

 Once the perfect job description is in place and the online advertising platform is decided upon, it’s time to formally post and attract new team members.